houfu/redlines/README.md

 You can also set your own CSS classes by specifying the name of the CSS class in the options "ins_class" and "del_class" respectively in the constructor or compare function.

+**Styling will not appear in markdown environments which disallow HTML**.
+There is no consistent support for strikethroughs and colors in the markdown standard, and styling is largely accomplished through raw HTML.
+If you are using GitHub or Streamlit, you may not get the formatting you expect or see any change at all.

+To get formatting working in Streamlit, you need to set the `unsafe_allow_html` argument in `st.write` or `st.markdown` to `True`.

 ## Uses

 * View and mark changes in legislation: [PLUS Explorer](https://houfu-plus-explorer.streamlit.app/)